 Subject to the provisions of this order, the acquiring authority is under section 10 of, and paragraph 1 of Schedule 3 to, the Electricity Act 1989 (‘the 1989 Act’) hereby authorised to purchase compulsorily the land and the new rights over land described in paragraph 2 (“the New Rights”) for the purpose of carrying on the activities authorised by its licence under the 1989 Act, and more particularly for the purpose of constructing a high voltage direct current electrical interconnector, including a converter station at Blyth, connection to a new National Grid Electricity Transmission Plc substation, and associated works, to allow the transfer of electrical power beneath the North Sea between the United Kingdom and Norway.

-The land and New Rights to be acquired:
+The New Rights to be acquired:

-The land authorised to be purchased compulsorily under this order is the land described in the Schedule and delineated and shown coloured pink on a map prepared in duplicate, sealed with the common seal of the acquiring authority and marked ‘Map referred to in the National Grid North Sea Link Limited (East Sleekburn) Compulsory Purchase Order 2016’.
-The New Rights to be purchased compulsorily over the land under this order are described in paragraph 3 and the Schedule and the land is shown coloured blueon said map.
+(a) The New Rights to be purchased compulsorily over the land under this order are described in paragraph 3 and the Schedule and the land is shown coloured blue on a map prepared in duplicate, sealed with the common seal of the acquiring authority and marked ‘Map referred to in the National Grid North Sea Link Limited (East Sleekburn) Compulsory Purchase Order 2016’. .

-The New Rights to be purchased compulsorily over land under this order are
+The New Rights to be purchased compulsorily over land under this order are described in Table 1 of the Schedule hereto and have the meanings ascribed to them in Part 1 of Annex A to the order.

-to construct and place new electricity interconnector infrastructure within, upon or over the land and thereafter to retain, inspect, maintain, repair, alter, renew, replace, remove and use the electricity interconnector infrastructure;

-to use the land as a working and compound area for construction, inspection, maintenance, repair, alteration, renewal, replacement and removal of the electricity interconnector infrastructure;

-to protect the electricity interconnector infrastructure; prevent interference with, damage or injury to the electricity interconnector infrastructure or its operation, or interference with or obstruction of access to it;

-to prevent any works on or use of the land which may interfere with or damage the electricity interconnector infrastructure or which interferes with or obstructs access to the electricity interconnector infrastructure;

-to access the land and access adjoining land in connection with the electricity interconnector infrastructure;

-to fell, trim and lop all trees, bushes and other vegetation which obstructs or interferes with the exercise of those rights;

-to execute such other works for the purpose of, or incidental to, the construction, use or maintenance of the electricity interconnector infrastructure including but not limited to drainage works; and

-to carry out any activities ancillary or incidental thereto.

 4 Parts 2 and 3 of Schedule 2 to the Acquisition of Land Act 1981 are hereby incorporated with this order, and references in the said Parts 2 and 3 to “the undertaking” shall be construed as including the works to be constructed by the acquiring authority in, on and under the land subject to this order.

 5 Where in this order a New Right is acquired it shall be exercisable at all times by the acquiring authority, its successors in title, lessees and those deriving title from them and all persons authorised by any of these.